 Malecon Puerto Vallarta restaurants

-There’s no need to feel hungry or thirsty as you enjoy the delights of the Puerto Vallarta Malecon, thanks to the many eateries on (or near) the walkway.
+There’s no need to feel hungry or thirsty on the Puerto Vallarta Malecon, thanks to the many eateries on (or near) the walkway.

 Grab a quick snack from street vendors, like hot dogs or ice cream, to keep hunger at bay.